 The University offers a comprehensive program of benefits and services to help meet your needs throughout the various stages of your life.
 This overview is intended to be only a summary of the benefits available to you.
 Full details of each benefit are available in booklets and other documents issued by the University or its insurance carriers.
-For further information on the benefits outlined in this section, you may visit the Benefits Department of the Office of Human Resources, 200 Craig Hall, call 412-624-8160 or from the Human Resources website.
+For further information on the benefits outlined in this section, visit the Benefits section of the Office of Human Resources website or contact the Benefits Department of the Office of Human Resources by calling 833-852-2210 or by submitting an online inquiry.

 Medical, dental, and vision coverage are available to both you and your eligible family members.
 Accrued sick days in addition to University-paid short-term and long-term disability coverage provide income protection when it is needed.
 The University of Pittsburgh also provides financial protection for your family in the event of your death with University-paid basic life insurance and accidental death and dismemberment (AD&D) coverage.
 Additional protection may be purchased through the offering of optional life insurance and AD&D coverage as well as spouse and dependent life insurance coverage.
 Four different flexible spending accounts allow you to reduce your taxable income.
 You may place monies into a pretax account for health care, dependent day care, parking, and mass transportation.